 It is therefore ideal that it require as few experiments as possible.
-In Figure \ref{rb_curve}d we present how each iteration of the Nelder-Mead optimisation increased the fidelity of the RB experiment for four sample experiments.
+In Figure \ref{rb_curve}d we present how each iteration of the Nelder-Mead optimization increased the survival probability of the RB experiment for four sample experiments.
 In each case, a substantial improvement was found in the first three iterations, beyond which we observed only small fluctuations, and zero change after 18 iterations.
 Each iteration requires 11 circuits to run, and so most of the improvement was found in 22 circuits, with the worst case requiring approximately 200 -- depending on when one accepts the algorithm to terminate.
-Assuming 1 millisecond per shot, POST would take approximately nine minutes to converge in the worst case scenario.
+Assuming 0.5 milliseconds per shot, POST would take approximately nine minutes to converge in the worst case scenario.
 Depending on the cross-talk limitations of the device, it could then be run in parallel across all non-overlapping qubit pairs.